netscaler/netscaler-k8s-ingress-controller/docs/network/type_loadbalancer.md

 By default, a service of type `LoadBalancer` simply exposes NodePorts for the service in a bare-metal Kubernetes cluster.
 It does not configure external load balancers.

 Citrix offers an end-to-end solution for services of type `LoadBalancer` in a bare-metal Kubernetes cluster by providing both IP management and external load balancer configuration.
-With the Citrix solution, when a service of type `LoadBalancer` is created in the bare-metal cluster, the Citrix ingress controller configures the Citrix ADC outside the Kubernetes cluster (Tier-1) with a load balancing virtual server.
+With the Citrix solution, when a service of type `LoadBalancer` is created in the bare-metal cluster, the Citrix ingress controller configures the Netscaler outside the Kubernetes cluster (Tier-1) with a load balancing virtual server.
 The load balancing virtual server is configured with an IP address either automatically assigned by the Citrix [IPAM controller](#ip-address-management-using-the-ipam-controller) or manually specified in the service definition using the `spec.loadBalancerIP` field.
 Once the IP address is configured for a service, you can use the configured IP address to access the service externally.

 ### IP address management using the IPAM controller

 The IPAM controller is a container provided by Citrix for IP address management and it runs in parallel to the Citrix ingress controller a pod in the Kubernetes cluster.
 For services of type [LoadBalancer](https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer), you can use the IPAM controller to automatically allocate IP addresses to services from a specified IP address range.
 You can specify this IP range in the YAML file while deploying the IPAM controller using YAML.
-The Citrix ingress controller configures the IP address allocated to the service as a virtual IP address (VIP) in Citrix ADC MPX or VPX.
+The Citrix ingress controller configures the IP address allocated to the service as a virtual IP address (VIP) in Netscaler MPX or VPX.
 Using this IP address, you can externally access the service.

 The IPAM controller requires the VIP [CustomResourceDefinition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) (CRD) provided by Citrix.
 The VIP CRD contains fields for service-name, namespace, and IP address.
 The VIP CRD is used for internal communication between the Citrix ingress controller and the IPAM controller.